vin0010/CodeReview-CheatSheet/CodeReviewCheatSheet.md

     - Is the package has permissible level of known issues(one way is to look into its defect backlog and squash rate)?
     - Is the package actively developed or contributed?
     - Stable version of package instead of going for beta version.

+## Reusability
+- DRY(Do not repeat yourself) principle.
+The same code should not be repeated more than twice.
+- Consider reusable services, wrappers, functions and components.

+## Thread safety
+- Global variables are protected by locks or any stable locking mechanism.
+- Objects accessed by multiple threads are accessed only through a lock.
+- Locks should be accessed and released in the right order to prevent deadlocks(even in error handling code).

+## Error handling
+- Handle
+    - Invalid arguments
+    - Cover common exceptions i.e Array index out of bound, null checks etc.
+- Memory is released and resources are closed under both error and non error conditions.

+## Testing
+- All new code should have test coverage.
+Even though it may not be 100% covered but effort should be made to think about the happy path and common error conditions.
+- The code should be easy to test.
+Refactor into a separate function(if required).
+Use interfaces while talking to other layers, as interfaces can be mocked easily.
+Try to avoid static functions and singleton classes as these are not easily testable by mocks.
+- Defect fix should have test cases that explicitly recreate the error.
+Exception could be during time sensitive fix (hotfix or during regression) with a follow up ticket created for refactoring in a subsequent sprints.
+- Unit test cover errors and invalid parameter cases.
+- Unit tests demonstrate the algorithm is performing as documented.

+## For Code reviewers
+>in progress